 Zimbabwe under Mugabe

-Following are key dates in the 37-year-rule of former Zimbabwean president Robert Mugabe, who has died aged 95 and who was given a state funeral in Harare.
+Following are key dates in the 37-year-rule of former Zimbabwean president Robert Mugabe, who has died aged 95.

 – From Rhodesia to Zimbabwe –